DuckDB type support

-Foundations JDBC provides comprehensive support for DuckDB's rich type system, including nested types (LIST, STRUCT, MAP, UNION) and extended integer types.
+Foundations JDBC supports DuckDB's type system, including nested types (LIST, STRUCT, MAP, UNION) and extended integer types.

 | DuckDB Type | Java Type | Range |